NetickNetworking/NetickDocumentation/articles/networked-state.md

 ## Network Properties

 A network property is a C# property which is replicated across the network.
-For a property to be networked, the Attribute [<xref:Netick.Networked>] must be added to it.
+For a property to be networked, the attribute [<xref:Netick.Networked>] must be added to it.

 Examples of networked properties:

 ```csharp
 [Networked]